Airbus A400M Atlas: Flight testing

-On 14 March 2013, the A400M was granted type certification by the EASA, clearing its entry to service.
+In March 2013, the A400M was granted type certification by the EASA, clearing its entry to service.

 Production and delivery

 Assembly of the first A400M began at the Seville plant of EADS Spain in early 2007.
 Major assemblies built at other facilities abroad were brought to the Seville facility by Airbus Beluga transporters.
 In February 2008, four Europrop TP400-D6 flight test engines were delivered for the first A400M.
-Static structural testing of a test airframe began on 12 March 2008 in Spain.
+Static structural testing of a test airframe began in March 2008 in Spain.
 By 2010, Airbus planned to manufacture 30 aircraft per year.
 The Turkish partner, Turkish Aerospace Industries, delivered the first A400M component to Bremen in 2007.

 The first flight, originally scheduled for early 2008, was postponed due to delays and financial pressures.
 EADS announced in January 2008 that engine issues had been responsible for the delay.
 The rescheduled first flight, set for July 2008, was again postponed.
-Civil certification under EASA CS-25 shall be followed by certification for military uses.
-On 26 June 2008, the A400M was rolled out in Seville at an event presided by King Juan Carlos I of Spain.
+Civil certification under EASA CS-25 was followed by certification for military uses.
+In June 2008, the A400M was rolled out in Seville at an event presided by King Juan Carlos I of Spain.

-On 12 January 2011, serial production formally commenced.
-On 1 August 2013, the first A400M was delivered to the French Air Force, it was formally handed over during a ceremony on 30 September 2013.
-On 9 August 2013, the first Turkish A400M conducted its maiden flight from Seville; in March 2015, Malaysia received its first A400M.
+On 12 January 2011, serial production began.
+In August 2013, the first A400M was delivered to the French Air Force.
+It was formally handed over during a ceremony in September 2013.
+In August 2013, the first Turkish A400M conducted its maiden flight from Seville.
+In March 2015, Malaysia received its first A400M.